ir-engine/ir-engine/content/en/docs/04-virtual-locations/_index.md

 ---

 {{% pageinfo %}}
-User first enters an XRChat site in Guest Mode.
+User first enters an XREngine site in Guest Mode.
 Interaction with Accounts / XR Pass only happens when user needs to save or customize something (like avatar), or buy something.
 {{% /pageinfo %}}

 # Virtual Locations